 What does the Bible really teach about the antichrist?
-In the 90’s popular Left Behind book series, the idea of a future antichrist figure was brought to the forefront of prophesy-minded Evangelicals.
-In the book’s “Glossary of Terms”, antichrist is defined as “An evil figure who will plague the world and eventually be defeated by Christ in the battle of Armageddon.”
-Is he really a one-world ruler who will appear in the end times after the rapture and trigger the tribulation by entering a third Temple in Israel like the books say?
+In the 90s popular Left Behind book series, the idea of a future antichrist figure was brought to the forefront of prophesy-minded Evangelicals.
+In the book’s “Glossary of Terms,” antichrist is defined as “An evil figure who will plague the world and eventually be defeated by Christ in the battle of Armageddon.”
+Is he really a one-world ruler who will appear in the end times after the rapture and start the mark of the beast, and trigger the tribulation by entering a third Temple in Israel as the books say?
 Is there one antichrist or many antichrists?
 What are the signs that we should be looking out for?
 And, is it possible that you are the antichrist and you just don’t know it?

 Children, it is the last hour, and as you have heard that antichrist is coming, so now many antichrists have come.
 Therefore we know that it is the last hour.
 Who is the liar but he who denies that Jesus is the Christ?
 This is the antichrist, he who denies the Father and the Son.
 Every spirit that does not confess Jesus is not from God.
 This is the spirit of the antichrist, which you heard was coming and now is in the world already.
 For many deceivers have gone out into the world, those who do not confess the coming of Jesus Christ in the flesh.
 Such a one is the deceiver and the antichrist.

 1 John 2:18, 22; 4:3; and 2 John 7